-Ph.D. in English Literature, Rutgers University.
-Major publications include: Tennessee Williams and the Theatre of Excess: The Strange, The Crazed, The Queer (Cambridge: Cambridge University Press, 2015), which contextualizes Williams’ plays, particularly the late work, through what she terms a "theatre of excess," seeking liberation through grotesque exaggeration, chaos, and ambivalent laughter; Contemporary American Drama (Edinburgh: University of Edinburgh Press [in the U.K.] and New York: Oxford University Press [in the U.S.], 2007), an examination of the postmodern performance of American identity on the stage since World War Two; The Politics of Reputation: The Critical Reception of Tennessee Williams’ Later Plays (London: Associated University Presses, 1999), the first full-length study of Williams’ late (post-1961) reception; and Tennessee Williams: The Traveling Companion and Other Plays (New York: New Directions Publishing, 2008), an edited definitive collection of Williams' previously unpublished late plays.
-Other publications include several essays in journals such as Modern Drama and The Drama Review (TDR), as well as essays in critical anthologies and encyclopedias of theater history.
-Dr. Saddik also serves on the editorial boards of the journals The Tennessee Williams Annual Review and Journal of Contemporary Drama in English.
-In addition to the work of Tennessee Williams, Samuel Beckett, Sam Shepard, David Mamet, and twentieth-/twenty-first-century drama and performance in general, her other research interests include “science plays” that deal with epistemological crosscurrents in physics and drama; women’s performance art; burlesque/neo-burlesque performance, and European Cabaret, particularly the Cabaret/Kabarett of Weimar Germany.
+Major publications include: Tennessee Williams and the Theatre of Excess: The Strange, The Crazed, The Queer (Cambridge UP, 2015), which contextualizes Williams’ plays, particularly the late work, through what Saddik terms a "theatre of excess," seeking liberation through grotesque exaggeration, chaos, and ambivalent laughter; Contemporary American Drama (Edinburgh UP [U.K.] and Oxford UP [U.S.], 2007), an examination of the postmodern performance of American identity on the stage since World War II; The Politics of Reputation: The Critical Reception of Tennessee Williams’ Later Plays (Associated University Presses/Fairleigh Dickinson UP, 1999), the first full-length study of Williams’ post-1961 career; and Tennessee Williams: The Traveling Companion and Other Plays (New Directions Publishing, 2008), a definitive edited collection of Williams' previously unpublished late plays.